robgmsn/PureDigit/README.md

   It has a 2 Channel 12bit ADC In, 12bit DAC Out, a 24
   position rotary encoder with switch and a 7 segment LED display.

-  To install the library, click on "Download Zip" over there somewhere ---> Then follow the [Importing a .zip library how to](https://www.arduino.cc/en/Guide/Libraries#toc4).
+  To install the library, [download the zip](https://github.com/robgmsn/PureDigit/archive/master.zip)

+  Then follow the [Importing a .zip library how to](https://www.arduino.cc/en/Guide/Libraries#toc4).

   ### Sketches